We receive advertising fees from the brands we review that affect the ranking and scoring of such brands.

 Lazaros Agapidis

 The telephone is an essential tool for the vast majority of businesses.
 Without it, communication breaks down and businesses can fail.
 This necessity, for the latter half of the twentieth century and for some of the twenty-first, has kept employees chained to their desks.
 But no more!
 VoIP technology introduces innovation and flexibility to your network that enables and simplifies employee mobility, allowing personnel the freedom of working from anywhere.
+In this article we’ll examine what kind of mobility VoIP introduces for employees, what tools and services exist for you to implement them, and the various options available to suit your needs.

 Tradition and Drivers of Change

+The traditional “brick-and-mortar” philosophy of business enterprises has steadily eroded over the last decade or so.
+The notion of physically gathering company employees in a particular office or building for them to perform their tasks is no longer a universal norm.
+More and more, working remotely has become an option, sometimes a necessity, and in some cases, even a non-negotiable requirement.
+Recent events, such as the Coronavirus Pandemic of 2020, have expedited this movement and fueled a great push toward enabling employee mobility.
 One of the greatest obstacles to this enablement has been the telephone.
 Enterprises have their own internal telephone networks and require that all work-related telephone communication take place via the company’s telephone service.
 This means that the physical presence of the employee at the business’ offices, where their physical phone is located, is required.
 A mobile phone can enable mobility, but only for a handful of employees due to the comparatively high cost of mobile telephony services and their inability to be integrated into the corporate telephony network and dial plan.
+VoIP and the flexibility it provides helps to enable employee mobility, allowing workers to work from wherever they may be.

 Remote VoIP connectivity scenarios